island-is/island.is/libs/service-portal/core/README.md

 }
 ```

 All libraries are implemented by defining an interface that gets loaded into the service portal shell on startup.
-This interface defines three aspects about the library:
+This interface defines four aspects about the library:

 - Name - The name of the library
 - Widgets - A function that return an array of widgets
 - Routes - A function that returns an array of routes
+- Global - A function that returns an array of global components

 ### Widgets